Updated on 06 Sep 2022.

 Create your site’s Pages.

-Create a menu at Appearance → Menus.
+Create a menu at Appearance → Menus and add your menu items.

 Templating